open-quantum-safe/oqs-demos/openssh/README.md

 - by default creates host keys based on the enabled host key algorithms in `sshd_config`\*
 - by default creates identity keys based on the config file `ssh_config`\*

-\*those steps are executed when the image is startet.
+\*those steps are executed when the image is started.

 **Note for the interested**: The build process is two-stage with the final image only retaining all executables, libraries and include-files to utilize OQS-enabled openssh.

+### Key generation

-The re-generation of the host and identity keys happens via the script [key-regen.sh](key-regen.sh) that is called with a `CMD` command at the end of the [Dockerfile](Dockerfile).
+The generation of the host and identity keys happens via the script [key-gen.sh](key-gen.sh) that is called indirectly via the `ENTRYPOINT [ "./entrypoint.sh" ]` command at the end of the [Dockerfile](Dockerfile).
 The script checks if the required key already exist and gerenates it if necessary.
+This script is called every time the container is started.
+It checks for existing keys before it generates them so it will never overwrite a key.

 #### Build type argument(s)

 The Dockerfile also facilitates building the underlying OQS library to different specifications (by setting the `--build-arg` variable `LIBOQS_BUILD_DEFINES` as defined [here](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs).